aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to EXCEL in C++ Applications" h2="Convert MHTML to EXCEL in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting MHTML to EXCEL in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Converting MHTML to EXCEL in C++ can be easily achieved by using the powerful file format automation libraries of Aspose.Total for C++.
+This two-step process begins with the export of MHTML to XLSX using Aspose.PDF for C++.
+This library provides a wide range of features to manipulate PDF documents, including the ability to convert MHTML to XLSX.
+After that, Aspose.Cells for C++ can be used to convert XLSX to EXCEL.
+This Spreadsheet Programming API offers a comprehensive set of features to create, manipulate and convert spreadsheets.
+It also provides the ability to convert XLSX to EXCEL with ease.
+With the help of these two libraries, you can easily convert MHTML to EXCEL in C++.
+The process is simple and straightforward, and the results are accurate and reliable.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}